jpukg/Jpa-Hibernate/readme.md

 Run App

 ### Entity Listener ###
 Mixing lifecycle event(cross-cutting event) code into your persistent classes is not recommended because it is not usable.
-JPA allows for use to separate another class by using `@EntityListeners` annotation.
+JPA allows for use to separate another class and include it by `@EntityListeners` annotation.

 create EmployeeListener.java